1/6 panel requests interview from GOP leader Kevin McCarthy

 A request for comment from McCarthy's office was not immediately returned.

-McCarthy attracted the committee’s attention through his public characterizations after the riot of his private discussions with Trump.
-Thompson’s letter cites multiple statements and interviews in which McCarthy described his interactions with the president, including a CBS interview in which McCarthy said: “I was very clear with the President when I called him.
-This has to stop and he has to go to the American public and tell them to stop this.”
+Democrats have been seeking more information about McCarthy’s call with Trump that day since the former president’s second impeachment trial in the days after the riot.
+At one point in the trial, Democrats said they would try and call Rep. Jaime Herrera Beutler, R-Wash., as a witness because she had described the call between the two men after hearing an account from McCarthy.
+In the end, Democrats read a statement from Herrera Beutler into the record.
+Trump, who had just left office, was acquitted by the Senate.

+Herrera Beutler’s statement said McCarthy told her he had asked Trump to publicly “call off the riot” and had said the violent mob was made up of Trump supporters, not far-left antifa members.

-One of his Republican colleagues, Washington Rep. Jaime Herrera Butler, has said McCarthy told her that Trump told him, “Well, Kevin, I guess these people are more upset about the election than you are.”
+She said in the statement, “That’s when, according to McCarthy, the president said, ‘Well, Kevin, I guess these people are more upset about the election than you are.’”

+McCarthy had initially criticized Trump’s actions after the 2020 election, saying he “bears responsibility” for the deadly Jan.
+6 attack, which remains the most serious domestic assault on the building in its history.

+“The saddest day I have ever had” in Congress, McCarthy said the night of the attack, even as he went on to join 138 other House Republicans in voting to overturn Biden’s win.

 The panel, comprised of seven Democrats and two Republicans, has already interviewed more than 300 people and issued subpoenas to more than 40 as it seeks to create a comprehensive record of the Jan.
 6 attack and the events leading up to it.